kipcode66/tplist/README.md

 (Of course, replace `<path_to_your_map>` with the path to where you saved the extracted files.)

 The provided `assets/xx.lst` files are example of a list of modules to extract.
 You can provide your own file which contains a list of the modules you want to extract the symbols from.
-(The provided lists will extract all symbols from every modules)
+(The provided lists will extract all symbols from all modules)

-You can run `python3 ./tplist.py --help` for further help with the vailable options.
+You can run `python3 ./tplist.py --help` for further help with the viable options.